MiniMinja/TopDown/Assets/Scripts/Character/CharacterHandler.md

 defines `Vector2 dir` based on the user's input. `data.movementScript` is updated based on the position's transformation.

 `void FixedUpdate()`
-updates the character's movement at a where it corresponds to user's imput
+updates the character's movement at a rate where it corresponds to user's imput